krawaller/krawaller.github.io/_source/files/posts/getstartedwithreact.md

 The last few days I've been toying with [React.js](http://facebook.github.io/react/), Facebook's excellent view abstraction library.
 In order to grokk it I built a simple memory game, which we'll dissect in this post.

-First off, here's the game running in a iframe.
+First off, here's the game running in a iframe (here's a [link](http://blog.krawaller.se/reactexperiment/) if you want it in a separate tab).
 The repo can be found [here](https://github.com/krawaller/reactexperiment/).

 <iframe src='http://blog.krawaller.se/reactexperiment/' style="height:140px;width:100%"></iframe>